shrutisbhosale14/Analysis-of-Air-Pollution/README.md

 *Pandas Methods Which are used in this Project* :- head(), tail(), info(), describe(), value.counts(), shape(), isnull().sum(), dropna(), dtpyes(), min(), max(), unique(), numeric_data()

-*Graph which are used*:- For plotting I have used matplotlib.pyplot and seaborn Catplot
+*Graph which are used*:- For plotting I have used matplotlib.pyplot and seaborn -Catplot
-Subplot
+-Subplot
-Displot
+-Displot
-Scatter Plot
+-Scatter Plot
-Heatmap
+-Heatmap
-CountPlot
+-CountPlot

 *Workdone*:-
-By using head() and tail() I have got information about first five and last five rows of dataset
+-By using head() and tail() I have got information about first five and last five rows of dataset

-By using info() I've found detail information about the dataset
+-By using info() I've found detail information about the dataset

-By using describe() it gives detail statistic of dataset
+-By using describe() it gives detail statistic of dataset

-By using value.counts() I"ve found information about the cities w'r't there pollutants and AQI, for counting number of Cities and also in Plotting
+-By using value.counts() I"ve found information about the cities w'r't there pollutants and AQI, for counting number of Cities and also in Plotting

-By using shape() I,ve found total number or rows and columns in dataset
+-By using shape() I,ve found total number or rows and columns in dataset

-By using isnull().sum() got missing data points from each columns
+-By using isnull().sum() got missing data points from each columns

-By using dropna() I've removed missing values
+-By using dropna() I've removed missing values

-By using max() and min() I've found information about the highest and lowest  columns, where details of each city are given
+-By using max() and min() I've found information about the highest and lowest  columns, where details of each city are given

-I've used unique() to found categories of AQI and neglect the copies
+-I've used unique() to found categories of AQI and neglect the copies

-I've created new dataframe called pollutants containg the major pollutants responsible for air pollution and created subplots for each of them
+-I've created new dataframe called pollutants containg the major pollutants responsible for air pollution and created subplots for each of them

-By using Catplot I've display six categories of AQI
+-By using Catplot I've display six categories of AQI

-Bargraph to show pollution w.r.t Cities
+-Bargraph to show pollution w.r.t Cities

-By using Countplot the pollution w.r.t cities can be visualize easily
+-By using Countplot the pollution w.r.t cities can be visualize easily

 *Conclusion:*-